as-com/varint-simd/README.md

 encoder and decoder written in Rust.
 It is intended for use in implementations of Protocol Buffers (protobuf), Apache Avro, and similar serialization formats.

-This library currently targets x86_64 processors with support for SSSE3 (Intel Core/AMD Bulldozer or newer), with optional optimizations for processors supporting POPCNT, LZCNT, and/or BMI2.
+This library currently targets a minimum of x86_64 processors with support for SSSE3 (Intel Core/AMD Bulldozer or newer), with optional optimizations for processors supporting POPCNT, LZCNT, BMI2, and/or AVX2.

 ## Usage
 **Important:** For optimal performance, ensure the Rust compiler has an appropriate `target-cpu` setting.
 An example is